 I started added the rubber ducky to photos because I know people in my life that love rubber duckies, and only some of them are kids.
 I added the ducks for them, but I’m so in love with the effect I add them for myself now.
 They’re bright, cheerful and add whimsy to any photo.
 So pick a physical object that represents someone or something in your life.
 I’ve seen people add sock monkey and my little pony dolls to photos, but it can be a model plane (for a parent that used to fly) or a photo of a loved one.
 It can be as simple as a bright ball that’s your favorite color or have a deeper meaning, maybe a book that changed your life.

 Search Instagram, Pinterest, or whatever the new trending social media app that only cool people know about (which is why I don’t know about it) and find something you would like to try.
-The crystal/lens ball in my photos, I saw that on Instagram and started using it (and I love it), just search for creative/wacky/fun photos ideas in a search engine.
-Don’t limit yourself to just photo or landscape ideas, look at home decor or travel websites.
-The photos of the LED Lights in a Mason Jar, that was from a brighten up your backyard/balcony on a budget article.
+The crystal/lens ball in my photos, I saw that on Instagram and started using it (and I love it), search for creative/wacky/fun photos ideas in a search engine.
+Don’t limit yourself to just photo or landscape ideas; look at home decor or travel websites.
+The photos of the LED Lights in a Mason Jar that were from a brighten up your backyard/balcony on a budget article.
 A travel ad with a heart outline with blue stones over a distressed wood gave me the seashells in a heart shape idea.

-To recap: Include an item that means something to you or someone you care about in your life, check social media and search engines for creative photo ideas or home decor ideas, try using the advance features on your editing program, play around with angles, take photos of everyday objects, but most of all have fun.
+To recap: Include an item that means something to you or someone you care about in your life, check social media and search engines for creative photo ideas or home decor ideas, try using the advanced features on your editing program, play around with angles, take photos of everyday objects, but most of all have fun.

 P.S.
 National Geographic I do love your photos.